google/arolla/arolla/array/README.md

 immutable, so these functions return copies (that can share some internal data) instead of modifying the original Array.

-Form conversion is an expensive operation (unless the Array is already in the requested form), because it requires an iteration over all values.

 ```
 // Changes IdFilter to the given one.
 For ids from the new IdFilter,
 // the resulted block will contain the same values as the current block.